rsnel/scubed3/README.md

 In this way all the paranoia levels can be implemented without the scubed3 device caring about it.

+----- DRAFT -----

+### Locking

+A lot of threads want to do a lot of different things to the disk.
+We need some locking to make everything work together.

+For the fuse filesystem, we use a hashtable that includes its own locking.
+Each element in the hashtable has a pointer lock, this lock is on the pointer to the next element in the bucket and it also protects the key of the next element.
+Then each element also has a data lock.

+Pro: different elements can be searched while an element is in use, because the data mutex is not needed to search an element

+Con: When an element that is in use is searched, then elements beyond the searched element will be unreachable, because the ptrb

+### Deadlocks?

+Suppose the plmgr protects its cond with mutex A, and a scubed3 partition 1 is protected with mutex B1.
+Ap means "mutex A is acquired by plmgr" and B1s means "mutex B1 is acquired by scubed3 partition 1".

+During normal usage of the partition, we have B1s and (if the cache is full, but something needs to be written) As to signal cond.

+When cond is signalled we have B1p, if there was a signal from A, we will also have Ap.
+This means that the scubed3 partition should not try to signal again, because it won't be able to acquire Ap since plmgr already has it and is trying to acquire Bp.

+The problem is, that in some paranoia levels

+--- END DRAFT ---

 ## Control protocol